SystemsApproach/ops/control.rst

   to indicate a global application that may be used by multiple enterprises.

-Anyone familiar with the 3GPP specification will recognize Aether's *VCS* abstraction as similar to what cellular network calls a *slice*.
-Much like the discussion about *subscribers* and *users* in the introduction to this chapter, Aether elected to introduce neutral terminology rather than reuse a term that comes with significant implementation implications.
-The `VCS` model definition then includes fields that record various implementation details, including `sst` and `sd` (3GPP-defined identifiers for the slice) and `upf` (backend UPF implementation for the Core's user plane).
-Although not yet part of the production system, there is a version of `VCS` that also includes fields related to RAN slicing, with the Runtime Control subsystem responsible for stitching together end-to-end connectivity across the RAN, Core, and Fabric.
+Anyone familiar with 3GPP will recognize Aether's *Slice* abstraction as similar to the specification's notion of a "slice".
+The `Slice` model definition includes a combination of 3GPP-specified identifiers (e.g., `sst` and `sd`), and details about the underlying implementation (e.g., `upf` denotes the UPF implementation for the Core's user plane).
+Although not yet part of the production system, there is a version of `Slice` that also includes fields related to RAN slicing, with the Runtime Control subsystem responsible for stitching together end-to-end connectivity across the RAN, Core, and Fabric.

 .. sidebar:: An API for Platform Services